fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 show the `RoomsPage`.
 For the files `login_page.dart` and `register_page.dart` we should change `ChatPage.route()` to `RoomsPage.route()`.
-Remember to change the imports also.
+Remember to change the imports too.

 Then in `main.dart`, change `session == null ?
 RegisterPage() : ChatPage()` to
 `session == null ?
 RegisterPage() : RoomsPage()`.

 ## Start a conversation

-The app needs a way to connect with another user in a room to start a conversation.
+The app needs a way to connect with another user to start a conversation.

 We will simply provide a way for the user to search for other users by their username, then connect with them to start a conversation.